Financial Breakdown: Costs of Getting a Real Estate License

 What is Subagency in Real Estate?

-Subagency refers to the appointment of a second broker to represent the principal (either the buyer or the seller) in a real property transaction.
-This appointment can occur in two ways:
+Subagency involves appointing a second broker to represent the principal (buyer or seller) in a real property transaction.
+This can occur in two ways:

-• Express or Implied Authority: The principal may expressly authorize the listing broker to appoint a subagent on their behalf, creating a new contractual and fiduciary relationship directly between the principal and the subagent.
-Alternatively, the appointment may be implied based on the actions of the parties involved.
+• Express or Implied Authority: The principal may explicitly authorize the listing broker to appoint a subagent, creating a direct contractual and fiduciary relationship between the principal and the subagent.
+Alternatively, the appointment may be implied based on the parties’ actions.

-• Without Consent: Should the listing broker appoint another broker without the principal’s approval, this broker then acts on behalf of the listing broker, not as a subagent for the principal.
+• Without Consent: If the listing broker appoints another broker without the principal’s approval, the broker acts on behalf of the listing broker, not as a subagent for the principal.

 Legal Principles of Subagency in California

-Subagency regulations in California have faced criticism due to their complexity and the often adverse effects they have on both buyers and sellers.
-For example, if a cooperating broker makes fraudulent misrepresentations about the property to a prospective buyer, the seller can be held liable for the broker’s actions.
-This is because the listing broker had express authority under the exclusive listing agreement to engage the services of the cooperating broker, making them jointly responsible for any misconduct.
+Subagency regulations in California have been criticized for their complexity and potential adverse effects on buyers and sellers.
+For instance, if a cooperating broker makes fraudulent misrepresentations to a prospective buyer, the seller can be held liable for the broker’s actions.
+This liability arises because the listing broker, under the exclusive listing agreement, had the authority to engage the cooperating broker, making them jointly responsible for any misconduct.

 Under California law, the acts, errors, and omissions (negligence) of a subagent appointed by the seller may be imputed to the seller.
 Similarly, if the cooperating broker is the authorized agent or subagent of the listing broker, any negligent acts may be imputed to the listing broker, potentially resulting in liability to third parties under the legal theory of respondeat superior.